Find out what a financial assessment is and why people with dementia might need one.

 - Care home fees

 - Paying for care - complaints and FAQs

-- Paying for care - more resources
+- Paying for care in England – useful resources

-Paying for care
+Paying for care and support in England

 What is a financial assessment?

-The Care Act states that if a person is going to receive care and support at a low cost, it may not be necessary to do a full detailed financial assessment.
+The Care Act states that if a person is going to receive care and support at a low cost, it may not always be necessary to do a full detailed financial assessment.
 See ‘Light-touch financial assessments’ below for more information.

-- The local authority must provide a written statement of how they have calculated the amount the person will contribute towards their care.
-This should show clearly what has been taken into account, and regular statements should follow.
+The local authority must provide clear, written information about how much you will pay for your care.
+This should show clearly what has been taken into account, and regular statements from the local authority should follow.